 Photo by Collin Findlay

-Chef Rick Lopez of La Condesa in Austin, TX shared this recipe for Salsa Roja as part of our Guide to Tamales.
-This blended salsa is made with lightly charred tomatoes, tomatillos, and onion, with some heat from small-but-spicy dried chiles de árbol.
-Our naturally non stick Carbon Steel Frying Pan or Griddle is ideal for quick, high heat cooking, and its large size easily fits all the ingredients for this zippy salsa.
+Chef Rick Lopez of La Condesa in Austin, TX shared this recipe for Salsa Verde as part of our Guide to Tamales.
+This blended salsa is made with tomatillos, cilantro, and creamy avocado, with a kick from a pan-roasted jalapeño.
+Lightly roasting the jalapeño in our naturally non stick Carbon Steel Frying Pan or Griddle enhances the flavor of the chile, and gives this green salsa a charred flavor to balance the freshness of the tomatillos and cilantro.

-The salsa will keep in the fridge for 3–5 days.
-Serve it with any of the 3 tamale options, or enjoy it with chips, grilled meats and seafood, tacos, and more.
+The salsa will keep in the fridge for up to 3 days.
+Serve it with any of the 3 tamale options, or enjoy it with chips, grilled or roasted pork, scrambled eggs, tacos, and more.

-Add cilantro, chiles, tomatoes, tomatillos, and onion to a high-speed blender or food processor and blend until smooth.
+Add jalapeño, tomatillos, garlic, avocado, and cilantro to a high-speed blender or food processor and blend until smooth.

 Add lime juice while blade is spinning on low speed.
 Add salt.
 Taste and add more lime and/or salt, if desired.
 If salsa is too thick, add a little water to keep things moving.
-Once smooth, chill until serving or use immediately.
+Once smooth, keep cold or use immediately.